alimahouk/tipbox-ios/README.md

 ## Author

-The iOS app was created by Ali Mahouk.
+The iOS app was created by Ali Mahouk in 2012.
 The app's back end was created by Abdullah Khan.